stavrosdidakis/NodeJS-MongoDB-P5/README.md

 ```Terminal
 node -v
 ```
-The following code generates a JSON object with four different values, and sends it to the mongo database we have just created in mlab.
-The package.json file references all libraries needed for this project, which they are also included in the node_modules folder, or they can be installed using Terminal (or Command Prompt) with:
+All dependencies for the Node.js project are include in the **node_modules** folder (in NodeJs-Timelog-MongoDB on GitHub), or they can be installed using the **package.json** file.
+Download the project from the GitHub, and use Terminal to navigate to this directory with cd (check [this link](https://macpaw.com/how-to/use-terminal-on-mac) if you are not familiar with the process).
+To install them from scratch, run the following in Terminal:

 ```Terminal
 npm install